idriss-xyz/core/apps/creator-api/docs/TWITCH-CHAT-ALERTS.md

 ## Important Setup

 **Authorize bot**:
-Some steps should be followed on every backend deploy to give our app permission to write on chat on bot account's behalf through code:
+Some steps should be followed once on feature deploy to give our app permission to write on chat on bot account's behalf through code:

 1. Be logged in with the bot account (current idriss_xyz account).
 2. Navigate to `CREATOR_API_URL/bot-auth/twitch`